Classroom Management

 Decide on rewards

 This is the part that many teachers overdo.
 If rewarding students becomes too tiresome or a chore, you’ll be tempted to abandon ship, and that’ll make things even worse.
-So, keep it simple.
+So keep your student reward system as simple as possible.
 Some free (or cheap) rewards you can use include:

 • A trip to the treasure box (e.g., pencils, stickers, candy, tattoos, or other small prizes)

-• Reward cards (e.g., free computer time, no shoes in class, swap seats with a friend)
+• Reward cards (e.g., computer time, lunch with the teacher, swap seats with a friend)

 • Class ‘bucks’ that can be saved to buy a prize from a classroom store